Blackbirds of 1926

-Blackbirds of 1926, also known as Lew Leslie's Blackbirds of 1926 was a musical revue with an all African American cast created and produced by impresario Lew Leslie that starred Florence Mills, Edith Wilson, and Johnny Hudgins, with music by George W. Meyer and Arthur Johnston, and lyrics by Grant Clarke and Roy Turk.
+Blackbirds of 1926, also known as Lew Leslie's Blackbirds of 1926, was a musical revue with an all African American cast created and produced by impresario Lew Leslie that starred Florence Mills, Edith Wilson, and Johnny Hudgins, with music by George W. Meyer and Arthur Johnston, and lyrics by Grant Clarke and Roy Turk.
 The Blackbirds were a continuation of Leslie's Plantation Revue, and the 1926 show was the first and original of a series of revues that would continue for more than a decade.
 The show ran for two years, and was succeeded by a new show called Blackbirds of 1928, a Broadway hit.
 Leslie mounted a series of Blackbirds revues, which ran in 1926, 1928, 1930, 1933 and 1939.
 The series were named after Mills' theme song, "I'm a Little Blackbird Looking for a Bluebird," a thinly veiled protest against racial injustice, which she first sang in 1924.

 Origin

 Publicity photograph of Florence Mills in costume for the stage production Blackbirds of 1926.

 The show was initiated by the white Jewish American manager-director Lew Leslie (formerly Louis Lesinsky, of Russian Jewish parentage), a former vaudeville performer turned producer who promoted black talent, first in nightclub shows and later in the theatre.
-Leslie clearly had in mind an all-black annual revue like the Ziegfeld Follies or George White's Scandals.
-In the talented Florence Mills with her unique, birdlike voice and captivating performance, who was a staunch and outspoken supporter of equal rights for African Americans, he had found his ideal lead star.
+Leslie planned all-black annual revue like the Ziegfeld Follies or George White's Scandals.
+Leslie reportly named Florence Mills as the lead due to her birdlike voice and captivating performance, and her support of equal rights for African Americans.
 He developed the Blackbirds revue from floorshows at the Plantation Club, a cabaret in Harlem, New York City, attended exclusively by whites.

 From this emerged the fast-paced Plantation Revue at the Forty-Eighth Street Theatre and at the Lafayette Theatre, both in Harlem.
 The English impresario Charles B. Cochran brought the theatre group to the London Pavilion in 1923, in a show called Dover Street to Dixie.
 The all-black New York edition, Dixie to Broadway, appeared at the Broadhurst Theatre, New York, in 1924-1925, and then went on a national tour.
 The show was revamped first as Blackbirds of 1925 at the Plantation Club, (Note: Blackbirds of 1925 opened at the Plantation on November 3, 1925.
 Blackbirds of 1925 is never mentioned in the history of the Blackbirds series.
 By the time it got to full theatrical presentation, it had become Black Birds of 1926.
 Originally, Blackbirds was spelt with two separate words as Black Birds, but these were soon merged.) then as Blackbirds of 1926 at the Alhambra Theatre, Harlem.
 The series were named after Mills' theme song, "I'm a Little Blackbird Looking for a Bluebird", a thinly veiled protest against racial injustice, which she first sung in the Dixie to Broadway show in 1924.